We get asked all the time by people “come on, you’re in the know, how can I choose a decent estate agent or are they all just the same?”

 They all advertise in the local paper and they’ll all be delighted to put a board up outside your house.

-But the real differences come into their own when things might not be going quite smoothly.
+The real differences come into their own when things might not be going quite smoothly.

 Perhaps you haven’t had as many viewings as you need, or you encounter a problem either with the buyer that means things are held up and stressful.